kevinmcalear/General_Assembly_Work/learning_objectives.md

 ## Mental Models

 #### Concepts
-- Describe the idea of encapsulation and why it is so powerful
+* Describe the idea of encapsulation and why it is so powerful
-- Describe what an interface is
+* Describe what an interface is
-- Give examples of how encapsulation is manifested in code
+* Give examples of how encapsulation is manifested in code
+* Describe what a tree is and identify examples of trees.
+* Identify parents, children, and siblings in a particular manifestation of a tree.

 ## Computer Effectiveness